dankwarteng/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 15: script that changes the owner and the group owner of _hello to vincent and staff respectively

-Task 16: script that changes the owner of the file hello to betty only if it is owned by the user guillaume
+Task 16: A script that changes the owner of the file hello to betty only if it is owned by the user guillaume

-Task 17: script that will play the StarWars IV episode in the terminal
+Task 17: A script that will play the StarWars IV episode in the terminal